View source code

 Parameters

-haystack String to search for needles in.
+haystack | string to search needles in |

-needles Strings to search for in haystack.
+needles | characters to search for in haystack |

-cs Indicates whether the comparisons are case sensitive.
+cs | specifies whether comparisons are case-sensitive

 Example

-ptrdiff_t i = "helloWorld".lastIndexOfAny("Wlo");
+ptrdiff_t i = "helloWorld" .lastIndexOfAny("Wlo");

 writeln(i); // 8

-i = "Foo öäöllo world".lastIndexOfAny("öF");
+i = "Foo öäöllo world" .lastIndexOfAny("öF");

 writeln(i); // 8